Game Zone magazine

 Welcome to the 90s

 Game Zone made its debut in November 1991.
-Launched by Dennis publishing in the UK, it covered the main home consoles and handhelds of the era.
-Per the front cover, this included the Mega Drive, Super Nintendo, NES, Master System, and PC Engine.
+Launched by Dennis Publishing in the UK, it covered the main home consoles and handhelds of the era.
+This included the Mega Drive, Super Nintendo, NES, Master System, and PC Engine.
 Also, the GameBoy, Game Gear, Atari Lynx and PC Engine Turbo Express.
 So, a lot…

 The actual content was a familiar mix of news, previews, reviews and guides.
 Albeit, with an irreverent and pop-culture leaning slant.
 Which makes sense given the founder of the company, Felix Dennis, got his start in 1960s counterculture magazines, branched out on his own with a Kung Fu title in the 70s, and eventually launched Your Sinclair in 1986, a magazine that became known for its “tone of voice”.